Authors & Events

 Jan Wong was the much-acclaimed Beijing correspondent for The Globe and Mail from 1988 to 1994.
-She is a graduate of McGill University, Beijing University and the Columbia University Graduate School of Journalism.
-She is the recipient of a (US) George Polk Award, the New England Women’s Press Association Newswoman of the Year Award, the (Canadian) National Newspaper Award and a Lowell Thomas Travel Journalism Silver Medal, among other honours for her reporting.
-Wong has also written for The New York Times, The Gazette in Montreal, The Boston Globe and The Wall Street Journal.
+She is a graduate of McGill University, Beijing University, and the Columbia University Graduate School of Journalism.
+She is the recipient of a (US) George Polk Award, the New England Women’s Press Association Newswoman of the Year Award, the (Canadian) National Newspaper Award, and a Lowell Thomas Travel Journalism Silver Medal, among other honours for her reporting.
+Wong has also written for The New York Times, The Gazette in Montreal, The Boston Globe, and The Wall Street Journal.

 Her first book, Red China Blues: My Long March From Mao to Now, was named one of Time magazine’s top ten books of 1996 and remains banned in China.
-It has been translated into Swedish, Finnish, Dutch and Japanese, and optioned for a feature film.
+It has been translated into Swedish, Finnish, Dutch, and Japanese, and optioned for a feature film.

-She returned to China in 1999 to make a documentary and to research her second book, Jan Wong’s China: Reports from a Not-So-Foreign Correspondent.
+A third-generation resident of Montreal, Ms. Wong returned to China in 1999 to make a documentary and to research her second book, Jan Wong’s China: Reports from a Not-So-Foreign Correspondent.
 It tells the story of China’s headlong rush to capitalism and offers fresh insight into a country that is forever changing.

 Jan Wong lives with her husband and two sons in Toronto where she is a reporter at The Globe and Mail.
 The best of her weekly celebrity-interview columns, “Lunch With,” which ran for five years, have been published in a book of the same name.